gsdlab/ClaferMooVisualizer/README.md

 `sh start.sh`

 Then you can go to any browser and type `http://localhost:[port]/` and open any Clafer file with objectives in it.

+### Important: Branches must correspond

+All related projects are following the *simultaneous release model*.
+The branch `master` contains releases, whereas the branch `develop` contains code under development.
+When building the tools, the branches should match.
+Releases from branches `master` are guaranteed to work well together.
+Development versions from branches `develop` should work well together but this might not always be the case.

 Need help?
 ==========